tieugene/bcepy/README.md

 - bce3?.py: 2-part version of bce2:
   - bce31.py: get data from bitcoin into interim json files
   - bce32.py: export bce31.py results into interim txt files
-- utils/:
-  - db_ctl.sh: converts bce*.py results into SQL loadable data
-  - join\_io.py: used by db_ctl.sh to merge transaction vouts and vins

 ## 3. Explanation

-Storing blocks/transactions/addresses hashes in data table dircectly makes it extreme huge.
+Storing blocks/transactions/addresses in SQL DB with their hashes as primary keys makes DBs extreme huge.
-The solution is to use block/tx/address order numbers (#).
+The solution is to use block/tx/address order numbers.
-Target PostgreSQL DB consists from tables (see [db structure](doc/db.svg)):

-1. blocks (#, datetime)
-2. transactions (#, hash)
-3. data (transaction vouts and vins)
-4. addresses (#, hash)

-Process of bitcoind=>PostgreSQL conversion goes through next steps:
+This application:

-1. Get data from bitcoind as json responses.
+- get blocks from bitcoind
-2. Load into inmemory structures
-3. Calculate block/tx/address #s using external key-value storage
+- enumerates them using key-value storage
-4. Merge vouts and vins
-5. Export data into flat text ready to load into SQL DB
+- and exports results in compact text representation, ready to load into SQLn DB.
-6. Load those data into PostreSQL using `COPY` statements

 ## 4. Usage